Welcome to my blog – which exists for no real purpose whatsoever other than as somewhere for me to put bits and pieces.

 But in all that time, since about 1975 in fact I never took the RAE.
 I always planned to but everything else got in the way.
 Then for a variety of reasons I found it impossible to find a club where I could take the exam, finally finding one with the help of the RSGB and with three rather long round trips took the Foundation exam mid-December 2016 and the rest, so far, is history, although not very much of it yet.

-I am a member of the Radio Society of Great Britain (RSGB) (since 1975), the American Radio Relay League (ARRL), the British Vintage Wireless Society (BVWS), the British Amateur Television Club (BATC), the Tube Collectors Association (TCA), the Radio Amateur Old Timers’ Association (RAOTA), the UK Six Metre Group, the GQRP club, AMSAT UK and a Friend of the British Amateur Radio Teledata Group (BARTG).
+I am a member of the Radio Society of Great Britain (RSGB) (since 1975), the American Radio Relay League (ARRL), the British Vintage Wireless Society (BVWS), the British Amateur Television Club (BATC), the Tube Collectors Association (TCA), the Radio Amateur Old Timers’ Association (RAOTA), the British Railways Amateur Radio Society (BRARS), the UK Six Metre Group, the GQRP club, AMSAT UK and a Friend of the British Amateur Radio Teledata Group (BARTG).

 Why the fascination?
 I keep asking myself and coming to the same conclusion.
 I have been involved either in or at least with communications systems, mostly data all my working life, and interested since I first acquired a shortwave set and teleprinters.
 Having learned how it all works, and having been heavily involved in Internet technology for decades you would think the novelty would have worn off.
-But I am still tickled by the fact that a bunch of electrons created by 10W of RF at a poor SWR match into a bit of old wire in the loft can be picked up and acknowledged as far away (so far) as Chile and the Falkland Islands.
+But I am still tickled by the fact that a bunch of electrons created by 10W of RF at a poor SWR match into a bit of old wire in the loft can be picked up and acknowledged as far away (so far) as Chile and the Falkland Islands – at least on digital modes (pre-FT8 too).

 RAOTA 2839 – G-QRP 15559 – UKSMG 3147 – BARTG 9259 – BATC 6462